-Carpool Numbers
+1. Carpool Numbers

 - Every family is assigned a carpool number.
 This family carpool number will typically not change from year to year.
-This number needs to be displayed for carpool pickup.
-This is important for student security and helps carpool run efficiently. - Carpool cards are available from the front office and are distributed annually prior to school starting on the Meet & Greet Day.
-Please ask for additional copies if needed so each car picking up has the number posted. - During inclement weather, students may be kept inside the building and called out by carpool number.
-It is important that your student knows their carpool number and cars have their number clearly displayed - Families without numbers will slow down carpool, so please do your best to keep your numbers in all cars that are used to pick up your students.
+This number needs to be displayed for carpool pickup. - Please make sure your number is BIG and BOLD (150 computer font size) and is displayed in the upper left, driver's side of the windshield.
+Have a copy for each car that may be picking up your students. - If you arrive at carpool and you've forgotten your number or number card, you must park and come into the building to check out your student(s) from the office. - Families without numbers will slow down carpool, so please do your best to keep your numbers in all cars that are used to pick up your students.

-Dismissal #1 (M, T, F 3:25 and W, Th 2:25)
+2. Dismissal #1 (M,T,F 3:10 and W,Th 2:10)